Close

 Bajaj Auto (Thailand) Ltd.

-The EDC has started operations and is expected to be fully operational in the coming year.
+The EDC has just started operations with the facility being set-up and is expected to be fully operational in the coming year.

 Chetak Technology Ltd. (CTL)

-Additional capital of RS 45 crore has been infused in CTL by way of Rights issue in April 2022.
+During the year under review, additional capital of H 465 crore has been infused in CTL by way of rights issue.
 Plans have also been drawn to set up a new state-of-the-art manufacturing facility at Akurdi.

 Bajaj Auto Consumer Finance Ltd. (BACFL)

 Financing is key to every automobile business.
-In India, nearly 65% of two-wheelers and 85% of three-wheelers retailed are financed.
-To increase geographic coverage and expand financing options for the retail customers of Bajaj Auto Ltd. and Chetak Technology Ltd., a wholly owned captive financing company i.e., BACFL was formed with an issued and subscribed share capital of RS 5 crore.
+To increase geographic coverage and expand financing options for the retail customers of Bajaj Auto Ltd. and Chetak Technology Ltd., a wholly owned captive financing company i.e. BACFL was formed on 6 December 2021 with an issued and subscribed share capital of H 5 crore.
+During the year under review, additional capital of H 25 crore has been infused in BACFL by way of rights issue.

 An application for registration of BACFL as NBFC has been made to RBI and the matter is under process.